10 Things to See in St. Petersburg

 Did you know Russia covers more land than any other country on earth?
 With no fewer than 11 time zones, Russia offers a vast diversity of regions and cultures.
 That's why we're thrilled more...

 Make St. Petersburg the first stop on your trip.

-Add cities, accommodations, tours & day trips and we will prepare a customized quote for you based on your selections.
+Add cities to your trip and we will prepare a customized quote for you based on your selections.

 Russia’s second largest and westernmost city, St. Petersburg has an imperial splendor that is second-to-none.
 The city has changed names numerous times over the years, from Petrograd to Leningrad and now St. Petersburg.
 This attests to its uniquely complex and diverse nature.
 St. Petersburg is truly a renaissance city.
 It boasts a recently redeveloped waterfront and a completely revamped historical district.
 There's also a plethora of world-class restaurants and art galleries.
 Long known for its hedonism, St. Petersburg today is a well-rounded and welcoming tourist destination, especially for those looking to do something a little different.

 Built by Peter the Great, St. Petersburg was designed to dazzle.
 It's even more impressive than Moscow.
 Much of the architecture here is stunning, and you don’t have to go far to find something beautiful to look at.
 There's the Hermitage museum and the grand Peterhof Summer Palace around the bay.
 St. Petersburg is truly a renaissance city.
 It's also a city of history and culture, with incredible museums and performance halls such as Mariinsky Theatre and the Shostakovich Philharmonia.
 Here you can enjoy some of the finest ballet and classical music in the world.
 American citizens need a visa to travel to St. Petersburg, and we can assist with all the paperwork.
 There may be an additional fee on top of the Russian visa fees.